Melody Street

-Melody Street is an early American television series, hosted by Elliot Lawrence, which aired on the DuMont Television Network.
-The program aired Fridays at 8:30pm ET from September 25, 1953, to February 5, 1954.
-Each episode was 30 minutes long.
-One guest star was guitarist Tony Mottola.
+Melody Street is an American television series that aired on the DuMont Television Network.
+The program aired Fridays from September 23, 1953, to February 5, 1954.
+It initially was broadcast on Wednesdays from 8:30 to 9 p.m.
+Eastern Time.
+In November 1953 it was moved to Fridays from 8:30 to 9 p.m.
+E. T.

+Initial host Allan Brown was succeeded by Elliot Lawrence.
+Guitarist Tony Mottola was the host for the show's final month.
+Regulars on the show were Lyn Gibbs, Joe Buwen, and Roberta McDonald.

 Criticism

 Melody Street was hampered by a small budget, even by 1950s standards.
 Later-day critics, such as Castleman and Podrazik (1982), have cited Melody Street, among other DuMont series, as one of the reasons fewer and fewer viewers tuned in to the ailing DuMont Network.
 They stated Melody Street was, like several other DuMont programs during the 1953–1954 season, "doomed from the start by third-rate scripts and cheap production" and pointed out that the program "required the performers to lip-sync other people's records."

 Reception

 John Lester for the Long Island Star-Journal said the program "presents an attractive melange of musical numbers" and that the program had "initiative, ingenuity and imagination".